 Find out which forms to file and how to complete them during our March tax workshop.
 The forms you are required to complete may vary due to your individual tax circumstances and the amount of time you have been in the United States.
 Workshops feature California Franchise Tax Board and IRS tax experts, but do not replace legal tax advice.

-State Taxes: We are sponsoring a workshop on Thursday, March 09, at 1:30 pm.
-The workshop will take place in Bannockburn, Room J-102.
+State Taxes: We usually sponsor a workshop on taxes.
 A non-resident alien tax specialist from the California State Franchise Board will conduct the workshop and answer any questions that you have in regards to state tax filings.

 Use our Free Tax Software

 Check your R’mail in late February or early March for information about GLACIER Tax Prep, an online tax preparation system designed exclusively for international students.
 If you are not sure if you should file as a resident or nonresident alien, GLACIER Tax Prep will help you make that determination.

 If you earned a salary in the U.S. (including fellowships for university fees or monthly stipends), you must also complete a 1040NREZ or a 1040NR form.